Toric tableaux and the inhomogeneous two-species TASEP on a ring: Concluding remarks

 \section{Concluding remarks}

 The tableaux method in this paper has a few advantages.
 First, it allows us to solve a more general, symmetric version of the inhomogeneous TASEP on a ring with three parameters for the hopping rates.
 Second, it establishes a connection between the well-studied multiline queue method of Ferrari and Martin solving the multispecies TASEP on a ring, and the alternative tableaux method originally introduced by Corteel and Williams.
 The multiline queues give combinatorics for the multispecies TASEP on a ring for any number of species but only for $q=0$.
-On the other hand, thus far the tableaux method has only been useful the the 2-ASEP with open boundaries, albeit for general $q$.
+On the other hand, thus far the tableaux method has only been useful the 2-ASEP with open boundaries, albeit for general $q$.
 Our bijection makes us hopeful to find tableaux combinatorics for the two-species ASEP on a ring with general $q$.
-Furthermore, if would be interesting to put weights on the multiline queues or the acyclic MLQs to incorporate the $q$ parameter.
+Furthermore, it would be interesting to put weights on the multiline queues or the acyclic MLQs to incorporate the $q$ parameter.

 \textbf{Acknowledgement.} I am grateful to Sylvie Corteel and Lauren Williams for the inspiration, as well as many useful conversations.
 I would also like to thank Arvind Ayyer and Svante Linusson for discussion and useful input.
-The author was supported by the UC Presidential Postdoctoral Fellowship Program at UCLA during the completion of this work.
+The author was partially supported by NSF grant DMS-1704874 and the UC Presidential Postdoctoral Fellowship Program at UCLA during the completion of this work.